Can ContraGel Be Used With Condoms?

-As of the publication of this article, every brand of condom we have checked is compatible with Contragel.
-This includes Skyns, Glyde condoms, latex, polyisoprene and polyurethane condoms.
+To address this, we’ve conducted extensive testing and found that every brand of condom we’ve checked is compatible with ContraGel.
+This includes Skyns, Glyde condoms, latex, polyisoprene, and polyurethane condoms.

 So the simple answer is YES, ContraGel can be used with condoms.
-But then we would have to ask, why?
+But then we would have to ask you, WHY?

-Before we give specific instructions on using ContraGel with a condom, it is important to understand the scope of your contraceptive strategy, and why you are choosing to use ContraGel at all.
+Before we provide specific instructions on using ContraGel with a condom, it’s crucial to understand the broader context of your contraceptive strategy and the reasons behind your choice of ContraGel.

 ContraGel As Part Of Your Birth Control Plan

-When you purchase a condom you’ll probably read that they are around 99% effective when used correctly.
-That correct usage doesn’t involve adding any type of extra spermicide or contraceptive gel.
-This means they can be 99% reliable on their own.
-A couple who uses condoms and is looking at adding ContraGel should first appreciate that the condom is their primary method of contraception.
-So why add Contragel at all?
+When you purchase a condom, you’ll likely read that they are approximately 99% effective when used correctly.
+This correct usage doesn’t involve adding any extra spermicide or contraceptive gel.
+Therefore, condoms can be 99% reliable on their own.
+A couple who uses condoms and is considering adding ContraGel should first recognize that the condom is their primary method of contraception.
+So, why add ContraGel at all?

 Why Use ContraGel With Condoms?

-We work closely with doctors, OB-GYNs, midwives, health counselors and of course thousands of customers.
-The concept of “doubling up” on birth control, mostly for added peace of mind, has a huge phycological benefit.
-Contraception is a very individual and important decision, and each couple has to decide for themselves what makes them feel most at ease with their birth control strategy.
+We collaborate closely with doctors, OB-GYNs, midwives, health counselors, and of course, thousands of customers.
+The concept of “doubling up” on birth control, primarily for enhanced peace of mind, offers significant psychological benefits.
+Contraception is a highly personal and crucial decision, and each couple must determine what makes them feel most comfortable with their birth control strategy.

-One logical argument for using ContraGel with a condoms “which is safer, a condom with ContraGel or a condom without ContraGel”.
-The answer, logically, would have to be using ContraGel is an extra level of security.
-However, the benefits are very limited and difficult to measure.
+One logical argument for using ContraGel with a condom is to consider the safety aspect.
+The question arises: is it safer to use a condom with ContraGel or a condom without it?
+Logically, the answer would seem to be using ContraGel as an additional layer of security.
+However, the benefits of this combination are limited and challenging to quantify.

-A slightly different take on the reasons for using ContraGel with a condom is that using a condom is a better experience when a lubricant is used.
-ContraGel has some mild lubricating properties, so why not use a spermicidal lubricant.
-Again, as we will see in a moment any contraceptive benefit very limited and difficult to measure.
-A high quality, natural, water-based lubricants could offer a ‘smoother’ experience.
+Another perspective on the reasons for using ContraGel with a condom is that using a lubricant enhances the overall experience.
+ContraGel possesses mild lubricating properties, so why not combine it with a spermicidal lubricant?
+As we will explore shortly, any contraceptive benefit associated with this combination is highly limited and difficult to measure.
+High-quality, natural, water-based lubricants could potentially provide a smoother experience.

 How To Use ContraGel With A Condom?